Dream-AI-4444/RIMProcurement/README.md

    - Set up Node.js and PostgreSQL
    - Run build and start scripts
    - Configure as a system service

+## 📊 Monitoring and Operations

+### Health Checks

+The application provides a `/health` endpoint that reports the status of all connected services.
+This can be used for monitoring and alerting.

+### Logging

+The application uses structured logging with configurable levels.
+In production, you can set the `LOG_LEVEL` to `info` or `warn` to reduce log volume.

+### Graceful Shutdown

+The application implements graceful shutdown handlers for SIGTERM and SIGINT signals.
+This ensures that the application can be safely stopped without losing any active connections.

 ## 🤝 Contributing